rackerlabs/rackspace-how-to/content/rackspace-email/verify-email-delivery.md

     *Note: Adding the sending address to your Safelist will not correct this issue.
 There is no configuration that will allow spam to be forwarded.*

 - If the mailbox the message is addressed to has a forward in place, the message will not forward if it is flagged as spam.

-    *Warning: If you verify you are not getting any new email in apps.rackspace.com, contact your account administrator and provide them with this article [Set up DNS records for Cloud Office email](/how-to/set-up-dns-records-for-cloud-office-email/).*

 - Have you recently migrated from another provider?